PhilippineHdn/piiquante/README.md

 ###EN

-Project in progress during my web developer training at openclassrooms.
+Project realized during my web developer training at openclassrooms.

 It is the MVP of a hot sauce evaluation application.
 The front-end is provided and the back-end and the API are to be developed.